Policies & Regulations

 The credit value assigned to a course is not determined by the number of class meetings per week, but by the number of hours of work required of the student.

-No student will be permitted to carry more than 19 units during Fall/Spring semesters and 9 units during the Summer session, or 6 units during the Winter Intersession within the Coast Community College District (CCC, GWC, OCC) without permission from the Director Admissions & Records or designee.
+No student will be permitted to carry more than 19 units during fall/spring semesters and 9 units during the summer session, or 6 units during the winter intersession within the Coast Community College District (GWC, CCC, OCC) without permission from the Director Admissions and Records or designee.
+Please complete the Student Petition for Overload to begin this process https://www.goldenwestcollege.edu/enrollment/admissions/forms/index.html

-Concurrently enrolled high school students are limited to 6 units for the Fall/Spring semesters and 3 units for Summer/Intersession.
-Exceptions to these unit limits will be considered on a case-by-case basis.
+Concurrently enrolled high school students are limited to 11 units for the Fall/Spring semesters, 6 units for Summer and 3 units during Intersession.
+Exceptions to these unit limits will be considered on a case-by-case basis or based on the Dual Enrollment program in which the student is participating.

 Remedial Coursework Limits